 Scripture Reading: Psalms 93 - 95 …

 Psalm 94 thus begins, "O LORD, the God who avenges, O God who avenges, shine forth.
 Rise up, O Judge of the earth; pay back to the proud what they deserve!"
 (94:1-2).
 Who of those who know God has not asked, "How long will the wicked be jubilant?"
 (94:3).
-When I have watched some celebrate the death of people who are their "enemies," I cry out for God's justice.
+When we see those who do evil rejoice we cry out for God's justice.
 They say, "The LORD does not see; the God of Jacob pays no heed" (94:7).
 But they are wrong.
 With question after question the Psalmist notes that the God who created us hears and sees and disciplines the nations.
-He promises that "the LORD will not reject His people; He will never forsake His inheritance" (94:14).
+Yet He promises, "the LORD will not reject His people; He will never forsake His inheritance" (94:14).

 What a comfort that is for those who know the true God and who have come to Him through faith in Jesus Christ, for we, too, are His inheritance today.
 God's "judgment will again be founded on righteousness" (94:15).
 As you and I live in this world justice seems hard to find.
 The wicked seem to prosper and evil appears oftentimes to have victory over those who trust in the Lord our God, but God WILL have the last word!
 With confidence we can testify, "Unless the LORD had given me help, I would soon have dwelt in the silence of death … When anxiety was great within me, Your consolation brought joy to my soul" (94:17, 19).